 5 FREEZE.
 Transfer the pistachio chocolate chip ice cream to a freezer-safe container, smoothen the top with a spatula, cover with plastic wrap and freeze 6-8 hours, preferably overnight.

-Ice cream making tips and FAQs
+Ice cream making tips and recipe FAQs

 Easy, right?
 It’s the waiting that always gets me!
 In any case, here are more tips and answers to your frequently asked questions to make this homemade ice cream recipe even easier.